 section.

-When styling in React Native, just like in CSS, you should always map your UI components to CSS properties before you begin styling your app.
+Like in CSS, when styling in React Native, you should always map your UI components to CSS properties before you begin styling your app.
 These will give you a broader overview of how to style your entire application from the ground up.

 To build the second section of the Home